Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/howto_contribute.md

 !!! tip "Before you start"

-    Before you start your very first commit, please make sure, that you are familiar with our [Git workflow](#git-workflow) and that you have at least skimmed the [Content Rules](content_rules.md).
+    Before you start your very first commit, please make sure that you are familiar with our [Git workflow](#git-workflow) and that you have at least skimmed the [Content Rules](content_rules.md).